jsoref/janusgraph/docs/basics/server.md

 to Gremlin Server using the `conf/remote.yaml` file to connect.
 That file points to a Gremlin Server instance running on `localhost`.
 The `:>` is the "submit" command which sends the Gremlin on that line to the currently active remote.
-By default remote conenctions are sessionless, meaning that each line sent in the console is interpreted as a single request.
+By default remote connections are sessionless, meaning that each line sent in the console is interpreted as a single request.
 Multiple statements can be sent on a single line using a semicolon as the delimiter.
 Alternately, you can establish a console